A detailed beginner’s guide to New York City – all the important info you need in one place

 Public transportation is usually the best way to get from the airport to NYC.
 It is much cheaper than using a taxi and is a lot more reliable since there is no traffic underground.
 I suggest you make the process smoother for yourself by figuring out what subway line is closest to your hotel/airbnb prior to the trip.

-- FROM NEWARK: The fastest and cheapest way to get to NYC from Newark is using the AirTrain, which connects to the NJ Transit (another train).
+- FROM NEWARK: The fastest and cheapest way to get to NYC from Newark is using the AirTrain, which connects to the NJ Transit and other trains.
 Look for AirTrain signs when you arrive the airport and purchase tickets there.
-For $12.50 it will take you from Newark to New York Penn Station in approximately 30 minutes.
-(Do not get off the train at Newark Penn Station!)
-From New York Penn Station you can take the subway to your hotel or catch a taxi/uber.
+The AirTrain will get to from Newark to New York Penn Station in approximately 30 minutes.
+From there you can take the subway to your hotel or catch a taxi/uber.
+The AirTrain also connects to other stations, read more here.

 How To Navigate In New York City